Alexander Henry Louis Hardinge, 2nd Baron Hardinge of Penhurst1

 George Goschen, 2nd Viscount Goschen 1

-He was educated at Rugby School, Rugby, Warwickshire, England.2 He was educated at Balliol College, Oxford University, Oxford, Oxfordshire, England.2 He was Private Secretary to the Governor of New South Wales between 1890 and 1892.2 He was Assistant Private Secretary to the First Lord of the Admiralty between 1895 and 1900.2 He held the office of Member of Parliament (M.P.)
-(Conservative) for East Grinstead between 1895 and 1906.2 He held the office of Deputy Lieutenant (D.L.) of Kent.2 He held the office of Justice of the Peace (J.P.) for Sussex.2 He was Aide-de-Camp to Field Marshal Earl Roberts between 1900 and 1902.2 He was decorated with the award of the Royal Naval Volunteer Reserve Officers' Decoration (V.D.) in 1905.2 He gained the title of 2nd Viscount Goschen, of Hawkhurst, co.
-Kent [U.K., 1900] on 7 February 1907.2 He fought in the First World War.2 He was Commandant of the 2nd/5th Battalion, East Kent Regiment.2 He was Joint Parliamentary Secretary to the Board of Agriculture in 1918.2 He was invested as a Commander, Order of the British Empire (C.B.E.) in 1918.2 He gained the rank of Honorary Colonel in the service of the 4th Battalion, East Kent Regiment.2 He was invested as a Knight Grand Commander, Order of the Indian Empire (G.C.I.E.) in 1924.2 He held the office of Governor of Madras between 1924 and 1929.2 He held the office of Viceroy of India in 1929.2 He was invested as a Knight Grand Commander, Order of the Star of India (G.C.S.I.) in 1929.2 He was invested as a Privy Counsellor (P.C.) in 1930.2 He was invested as a Knight of Grace, Order of St. John of Jerusalem (K.G.St.J.).2
+He was educated at Rugby School, Rugby, Warwickshire, EnglandG.2 He was educated at Balliol College, Oxford University, Oxford, Oxfordshire, EnglandG.2 He was Private Secretary to the Governor of New South Wales between 1890 and 1892.2 He was Assistant Private Secretary to the First Lord of the Admiralty between 1895 and 1900.2 He held the office of Member of Parliament (M.P.)
+(Conservative) for East Grinstead between 1895 and 1906.2 He held the office of Deputy Lieutenant (D.L.) of Kent.2 He held the office of Justice of the Peace (J.P.) for Sussex.2 He was Aide-de-Camp to Field Marshal Earl Roberts between 1900 and 1902.2 He was awarded the Royal Naval Volunteer Reserve Officers' Decoration (V.D.) in 1905.2 He gained the title of 2nd Viscount Goschen, of Hawkhurst, co.
+Kent [U.K., 1900] on 7 February 1907.2 He fought in the First World War.2 He was Commandant of the 2nd/5th Battalion, East Kent Regiment.2 He was Joint Parliamentary Secretary to the Board of Agriculture in 1918.2 He was appointed Commander, Order of the British Empire (C.B.E.) in 1918.2 He gained the rank of Honorary Colonel in the 4th Battalion, East Kent Regiment.2 He was appointed Knight Grand Commander, Order of the Indian Empire (G.C.I.E.) in 1924.2 He held the office of Governor of Madras between 1924 and 1929.2 He held the office of Viceroy of India in 1929.2 He was appointed Knight Grand Commander, Order of the Star of India (G.C.S.I.) in 1929.2 He was appointed Privy Counsellor (P.C.) in 1930.2 He was appointed Knight of Grace, Most Venerable Order of the Hospital of St. John of Jerusalem (K.G.St.J.)2

 Children of George Joachim Goschen, 2nd Viscount Goschen and Lady Margaret Evelyn Gathorne-Hardy